Is GPS Tracking For Kids worth it?

 Are GPS Signals Received By The Receiver Bad To Kids Health?

 NO. Because the devices that we use are just the receivers and they do not transmit anything.

-Even if there is an emission, that would be nothing compared to the 4G and 5G networks in our cell phones, Bluetooth and Wifi that we use around us.
-Hence, we need not worry about any kind of radiations.
+Even if there is an emission, that would be nothing compared to the 4G and 5G networks in our cell phones, Bluetooth, and Wifi that we use around us.
+Hence, we need not worry about any kind of radiation.
 However, GPS tracking for kids has its own advantages and disadvantages outside health.